Prag8855/aab/content/guides/freelance-visa.md

 The **[artist visa](/glossary/Artist%20visa)** and the **language teacher visa** are the same thing as the freelance visa.[^8] The application process is the same.

 This guide explains how to apply for a freelance visa in Berlin or in your country.
+In other German cities, the application process can be different.

 {% include "_blocks/tableOfContents.html" %}